gregoriomarchesini/gregoriomarchesini.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Royal Intitute of Technology, Stockholm, Sweden :sweden:
+subtitle: Royal Intitute of Technology, Stockholm, Sweden

 profile:
   align: right